 "So that's the last of my picks.
 Hopefully you agree with the staffing."
 She didn't make it a question because part of her didn't give a rat's ass if Len agreed or not.
-He had been sitting on his porch in Savannah sipping bourbon and getting friendly with the local belles while she'd put sickbay in order.
+He'd been sitting on his porch in Savannah sipping bourbon and getting friendly with the local belles while she'd put sickbay in order.
 Although Starfleet Medical had as much to do with it as she did.
 The Enterprise was a prime posting and not every selection was discretionary.

 She'd let Len know which of the doctors and nurses had been directly assigned by Medical, but so far she didn't have problems with any of the selections and didn't expect to.
 Prime postings went both ways.
 You often got people you hadn't selected, but you rarely got people who weren't up to the job.

 "I just have one question, Christine."
 Len leaned back and sipped his coffee.
 Then he started to grin.
 "Why in the hell is Spock staring over here at us so frequently and unabashedly?"

 "Does he now?"
 Len's look changed from amused to mischievous.
 "Should I make a move on you to see if he'll come charging over?"